 Now, it actually can be proved that the new Markov chain always converges to the stationary distribution (1/2, 1/2) irrespective of its starting distribution (we will prove a more general result soon).
 Does aperiodicity guarantee existence of unique stationary distribution and convergence?
 Not yet!
 On a high level, aperiodicity guarantees convergence.
 However, an aperiodic Markov chain can have multiple stationary distributions and the stationary distribution the Markov chain converges may depend on its starting distribution.
 For example, we can simply take "union" of two copies of the modified Markov chain (with added self loop) and we will have infinitely many stationary distributions!
 To guarantee uniqueness of stationary distribution, we need another property which is called irreducibility.
 A finite Markov chain is called irreducible is for any two states a and b, the probability of reaching b from a is non-zero.
 In graph theoretic terminology, a Markov chain is irreducible if the corresponding state transition graph is strongly connected.
-Does irreducibility alone guarantee uniqueness of stationary distribution?
-No!
-Can you find a (easy) counter-example?
-How-ever, irreducibility along with aperiodicity guarantee uniqueness of stationary distribution for finite Markov chains.
+It turns out that irreducibility guarantees uniqueness of stationary distribution.
+However irreducibility does not guarantee convergence to stationary distribution.
+For guaranteeing convergence, we need our Markov chain to be aperiodic.
 The following theorem is one of the fundamental results for Markov chains.

-Theorem 4.1.
+Theorem 4.2.1.
 Any finite, irreducibile, and aperiodic Markov chain has a unique stationary distribution.
 Moreover, the Markov chain converges to this unique stationary distribution irrespective of the start state.

-We will prove Theorem 4.1 using coupling techniques which we present next.
+We will prove Theorem 4.2.1 using coupling techniques which we present next.
 When we say convergence, there must be some notion of distance for convergence to make sense.
 In this context, the distance of choice is the total variation distance which is defined as follows (part of the reason for choosing this distance measure is if one proves some result on convergence or rate of convergence under total variation distance, then the result immediately holds for other popular distance measures as well).